GraphiteEditor/Graphite/frontend-svelte/src/components/README.md

 # Overview of `/frontend-svelte/src/components/`

 Each component represents a (usually reusable) part of the Graphite Editor GUI.
-These all get mounted within the Vue entry point, `App.svelte`, in the `/src` directory above this one.
+These all get mounted in `Editor.svelte` (in the `/src` directory above this one).

 ## Floating Menus: `floating-menus/`